bocfd/b-o-c/README.md

 ## Contributing

 This is an open exploratory project.
-Suggestions, critiques, and pull requests are welcome as long as they aim to clarify, not distort, the core ideas.
+Suggestions, critiques, and pull requests are welcome.

 ## License